 Oakfield Park was originally built as the Deanery for Raphoe Cathedral in 1739.
 This beautifully restored house is set in a lush landscape of parklands and mature woodlands, overlooking the distant Croaghan Mountain.

 In the 1950s Oakland Park was effectively stripped of all its oak trees by a previous owner.
 This has now thankfully been reversed and over 60,ooo trees have been lovingly planted by the current owners with a mixture of hollies, limes, a lot of beech, chestnuts and, of course, oak.
 In fact there is up to 140 species of oak now planted.
+In recent years, a hedge maze, restaurant and guided walking routes have been added.

 The restoration and improvements at Oakfield Park are certainly bearing fruit.
 In 2006 it won the Viking Irish Garden of the year and in 2007 it was a runner-up in the Country Life Genius of the Place award.